-Also known as a condensate pan, an AC drip pan is a pan that is located beneath your air conditioner’s coils.
-It collects the condensation that forms and drips off the coils as well as airborne moisture that fills the coils as your air conditioner dehumidifies the air in your home.
-At times, however, especially during the hot, humid, midsummer months in Marietta, your AC unit can produce enough condensation to fill and overflow the drip pan or pans.
+An air conditioner (AC) drip pan is a pan that is located beneath your systems coils.
+It is also known as a condensate pan because it is designed to collect the condensation that forms and drips off the coils as well as airborne moisture that fills the coils as your air conditioner dehumidifies the air in your home.
+At times, however, especially during the hot, humid, midsummer months, your AC unit can produce enough condensation to fill and overflow the drip pan or pans.
 This can be a serious problem if you happen to be out of town or on vacation for an extended period of time.

 How Can You Prevent Damage?